-Start of day - we open at 08:40 and the register is taken at 08:50
+Start of day - doors open at 08:40.

-Reception finish at 3:05, Key Stage 1 at 3:10 and Key Stage 2 at 3:15
+Reception finish at 3:05, Key Stage 1 at 3:10 and Key Stage 2 at 3:15pm.

 Children need to be in school regularly with minimal absence if they are to enjoy and achieve as well.
 Learning starts promptly in the morning and children who are late miss key learning as well as having an unsettled start to the day.